Ninnat/ninnat.github.io/_posts/2016-07-20-first_post.md

 \end{align}
 $$

-Another thing I made sure before posting on this blog is to use popup footnotes.
-There are electronic footnotes that are still made to work the same way as they would in a book.
-You follow the link to the bottom of the post and then have to find a way back to the text you were just reading.
+Another thing that was made sure to work before I start writing is the popup footnote.
+To these days, there are still electronic footnotes that are limited in the way footnotes in print media are limited; you follow the link to the bottom of the post and then have to find a way back to where you were just reading.
 This is 2016, ladies and gentlemen.
 Electronic footnotes don't have to break the reading flow.
 Just download [Bigfoot](http://www.bigfootjs.com/).
 Put the javascript file to, say, `/assets/js`  and call it with
 ```
 <script type="text/javascript" src="/assets/js/bigfoot.js"></script>